twozeronine/oban-exporter/README.md

 - SECRET_KEY_BASE : 64 characters long, The Secret Key Base is a crucial secret key used in web applications like the Phoenix framework to enhance security and encrypt sensitive information such as session data.
 It must be securely stored, as its exposure could pose a serious threat to the application's security.

-- OBAN_ADAPTER : environment variable configures the database adapter for use in oban_exporter.
-Oban is utilized for managing background jobs, and this variable determines which database to use.
-Accepted values for OBAN_ADAPTER include "postgres" and "pg_bouncer".

 ```
 docker run -it -p 8080:8080 --e DATABASE_URL=${USER_DATABASE_URL} ./.env oban_exporter